 Lifelong Family Links continues to provide out of School Activities for young people with special needs within the borough.
 Holiday Playschemes are one of the most requested short break services that we provide.
 The playscheme has a structured day with on-site activities like drama, sensory Play, healthy cooking.
-Multi-sport and Off-site activities such as trips to the seaside, Hewitt's farm in Kent, football sessions, wall climbing, cycling are also offered.
-For the first time in many years, LFL was able to offer a weekend away, at Hindleap Warrant outdoor centre through London Youth organisation.
+Multi-sport and Off-site activities such as trips to the seaside, Hewitt's farm in Kent, football sessions, wall climbing and cycling are also offered.
+For the first time in many years, LFL was able to offer a weekend away, Thorpe Park for our young adults.
 This was an excellent opportunity for young people to enjoy outdoor activities and build confidence in this environment.
-The attendance average is 28 - 30 children per day overall projects, which now take place on two sites (2nd site, Willington Road).
-YLC (no longer exist) Lambeth Youth and Play had funded part of our playscheme in 2021 this has been a great help, as it has enabled us to deliver a better project and offer more activities for young people.
+The attendance average is 15 - 20 children per day overall projects, which now take place on two sites (2nd site, Willington Road).
+YLC (no longer exist) Lambeth Youth and Play had funded part of our playscheme in 2022 this has been a great help, as it has enabled us to deliver a better project and offer more activities for young people.